Rominou34/papillon/README.md

 ## About

-Soft CSS is a CSS Framework allowing you to easily customize your website with modern design.
+Papillon is a CSS Framework allowing you to easily customize your website with modern design.
 You can either import the CSS directly from the CDN ( still not there ) if you're okay with the default settings, or clone the repo and tweak the settings as you wish.

 The framework works with [SASS](http://sass-lang.com/) and every basic settings from the color palette to the body size can be found in the `config.sass` file so you can quickly change the aspect of your site without having to crawl around thousands of lines of code